No-hitter No. 7: Cubs blank Dodgers, tie MLB season record - WTMJ

 AP Sports Writer

-LOS ANGELES (AP) — Zach Davies and three Chicago Cubs relievers combined for the seventh no-hitter in the majors this year, blanking the Los Angeles Dodgers 4-0 Thursday night and tying the record for most in a single baseball season since 1900.
+LOS ANGELES (AP) — Zach Davies and three Chicago Cubs relievers combined for the seventh no-hitter in the majors this year, blanking the Los Angeles Dodgers 4-0 Thursday night to match the record for most in a single season since 1900.

 The Dodgers drew eight walks, getting at least one from each Cubs pitcher, but managed no other baserunners.